aws-samples/non-profit-blockchain/new-member/README.md

 On the Fabric client node in Account A.

 In this step we update the channel with the new channel configuration.
-Since the new channel configuration now includes details of the new organisation, this will allow the new organisation to join the channel.
+Since the new channel configuration now includes details of the new member, this will allow the new member to join the channel.

 ```
-export NEWMEMBERID=m-TRD4XPJBOREM7BDMBV6WLG3NKM
-export BLOCKDIR=/opt/home/fabric-samples/chaincode/hyperledger/fabric/peer
 docker exec -e "CORE_PEER_TLS_ENABLED=true" -e "CORE_PEER_TLS_ROOTCERT_FILE=/opt/home/managedblockchain-tls-chain.pem" \
     -e "CORE_PEER_ADDRESS=$PEER" -e "CORE_PEER_LOCALMSPID=$MSP" -e "CORE_PEER_MSPCONFIGPATH=$MSP_PATH" \
     cli bash -c "peer channel update -f ${BLOCKDIR}/${NEWMEMBERID}_config_update_as_envelope.pb -c $CHANNEL -o $ORDERER --cafile /opt/home/managedblockchain-tls-chain.pem --tls"